karlronsaria/PsQuickform/readme.md

 #### Types

+##### Check

-- Check: A boolean value, represented by a CheckBox.
+A boolean value, represented by a CheckBox.
 When procuring parameters from a PowerShell cmdlet or function, Switch parameters are handled using Checks.

 JSON Ex:
 ```json